UPSC mains English compulsory paper/UPSC mains English compulsory paper syllabus

 Q1.
 Essay question (100 marks)

-This essay is of a general nature and different from the essay that you would write in the UPSC mains essay paper.
+This essay is general and different from the essay that you would write in the UPSC mains essay paper.
 Here, UPSC wants to test your ability to write lucidly on any topic.
 In the English paper, you should write an essay more along the lines of the essays that you wrote in your school and college days.

-Tips to write a good general essay:
+Tips for writing a good general essay:

 - Choose your topic wisely.